phaserjs/phaser/README.md

 * Added `type` parameter to `VideoTexture.fromUrl` allowing you to define the mime-type of the video file, which is required for Firefox and Safari in most cases.
 * PIXI.BaseTexture.forceLoaded allows you to set a BaseTexture as loaded, with the given width and height.
 It then calls `BaseTexture.dirty`.
 This is important for when you don't want to modify the shape of the source object by forcing in `complete` or dimension properties it may not naturally have, but still wish to use it as a base texture.
 * SoundManager.volume now has its input value clamped to ensure it's between 0 and 1 (inclusive)
+* Removed `Input.moveCallback` and `Input.moveCallbackContext` as neither are used any longer.
+Use `Input.addMoveCallback`.
+* SoundManager now uses the new `Touch.addTouchLockCallback` methods to handle mobile device audio unlocking.

 ### Bug Fixes